26 October 2007

 16 October 2007

 I love you.
-I know, everyone is always telling you this. are you tired of hearing it? are you bored with the way the world loves you and goes on and on about you?
-I'm sorry but it's true. you must be seen to be believed. and have you noticed how everyone always thinks they love you most? that their love is deepest? if I was a lesser kind of person, I would take this opportunity to point out that, in fact, my love for you reigns supreme. truly, I am the one who loves you most. but I'm going for higher ground here and will do my best to refrain from such nonsense. also, I will try to remember that it's not a contest, that there's enough of you to go around. (but I love you) (more)
+I know, everyone is always telling you that. are you tired of hearing it? are you bored with the way the world loves you and goes on and on about you?
+I'm sorry but it's true. you must be seen to be believed. and have you noticed how everyone always thinks they love you most? that their love is deepest? if I were lesser person, I would take this opportunity to point out that, in fact, my love for you reigns supreme. truly, I am the one who loves you most. but I'm going for higher ground here and will refrain from such nonsense. also, I will try to remember it's not a contest, that there's enough of you to go around. (but I love you) (more)

-I can't believe it's been eight years since I last saw you.
+it's been eight years since I last saw you and I can't believe it.
 I've been in love with you ever since. each year around this time, I get all nostalgic and soft in the eyes over you.
-I remember the first time we met, how hard I fell for you.
-I look at the photographs, I watch the video footage. sometimes I talk while I do this, to no one in particular, to anyone who will listen.
-I read the journal entries and press my nose into the spine of the little book that I bought during our visit. it was the second day of our trip and I remember how happy I was to have stumbled down into that tiny basement paper shop in venice. that little suede book, it smells just like you-- sweet and earthy. each page is covered with so many words, so many funny little drawings. if I shake it hard enough, things fall out. bright-colored stamps, papery flower petals, bits of tuscan dirt, exotic italian candy wrappers. you should know, I dream about you often. and the dreams are good, they are always so good.
+I am so predictable.
+I remember the first time we met, how hard I fell.
+I look at the photographs, watch the video footage. sometimes I talk while I do this, to no one in particular, to anyone who will listen.
+I re-read the journal entries and press my nose into the spine of the little book I bought during our visit. it was the second day of our trip and I remember how happy I was to have stumbled down into that tiny basement paper shop in venice. that little suede book, it smells just like you-- sweet and earthy. each page is covered with so many words, so many funny little drawings. if I shake it hard enough, things fall out. bright-colored stamps, papery flower petals, bits of tuscan dirt, exotic italian candy wrappers. you should know, I dream about you often. and the dreams are good, they are always good.

 so that's it, really.
 I just wanted to tell you how much I miss you. and love you. and want to come back.